Why It Works

-Working in two batches as necessary, blend vegetables, juice, and bread at high speed, slowly drizzling olive oil and sherry vinegar into blender as it blends.
-Strain soup through a fine mesh strainer into a large bowl.
+Working in 2 batches as necessary, blend vegetables, juice, and bread at high speed, slowly drizzling olive oil and sherry vinegar into blender as it blends.
+Strain soup through a fine-mesh strainer into a large bowl.
 Season to taste with salt and black pepper.
 Serve, drizzling each bowl with olive oil, a few sprinkles of sherry vinegar, extra cracked black pepper, and chives.
 Gazpacho can be stored in an airtight container in the refrigerator for up to 3 days.

 Don't use a bread that's too flavorful (no sourdough, for example) or rough.
 You want it to soften and blend into the soup completely.